rvnmina/ECG-2o-Major-Project/README.md

 **·** Deploy the React.js dashboard to visualize real-time outputs.

 **4. Customization:**

 **·** Modify the processing parameters to suit different noise levels and signal conditions.

-**·**Extend the machine learning models to incorporate additional diagnostic features.
+**·** Extend the machine learning models to incorporate additional diagnostic features.

+**5. Visualization:**

+**·** **React.js Dashboard:** Provides a real-time, interactive display of the processed ECG data and diagnostic metrics.

+****How to Run****

+Clone this repository.
+Open the Arduino IDE.
+Install necessary libraries.
+Configure the code with your credentials.
+Upload the code to your ESP8266 board.
+Monitor the serial console for connection status.

+**Ubidots Configuration**

+**Create a Ubidots account:** Ubidots Sign Up Obtain your Ubidots token and set up variab